nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 Bibliography style
 ------------------

-The reStructuredText reference style is used throughout documentation so links are autogenerated and a consistent format is used.
+The reStructuredText bibliography style is used throughout documentation so links are autogenerated and a consistent format is used.

 For in-text citations, we use the reStructuredText numeric style ``[1]_``.